 California is set to begin offering rebates for e-bike purchases through the California Air Resources Board.
 Instead of offering rebates, the state should provide these subsidies at point of sale, so that consumers don’t need to pay full price upfront and then wade through bureaucratic red tape in order to recoup some of the cost.

 In addition to subsidizing e-bike purchases, the state should offer assistance to individuals who want to buy scooters and other smaller electric vehicles.
-Funding for these subsidies should match or exceeding funding for electric car subsidies.
+Funding for these subsidies should match or exceed funding for electric car subsidies.

 In places where the demand for curb parking overwhelms its supply, cities should price the curb and use the revenue to fund parking benefit districts, which improve streetscapes and provide other neighborhood amenities.
 The specific methods of pricing the curb will vary by location—one neighborhood might have resident parking permits, another block might have metered parking, and so on—but the goal should be to ensure one or two open spots on every block at all times.
+The state should encourage the creation of parking benefit districts through incentives.

 We have known for decades that adding additional lanes to major roads does not reduce congestion in the long run.
 But pricing does.